Save Cars

 Competitor Research

-While the ask seemed simple, this feature impacted several shared components across the site.
+While the ask seemed simple, this feature would be impacting several shared components across the site.
 I took time to research how other websites approached saving or favoriting items — what worked well and what to avoid.
 A key decision was determining the right interaction and icon.
-Should this feel like “saving” or “favoriting”?
+Should this feel like saving or favoriting?
 Would a heart, bookmark, or another pattern make the most sense for our users?

 Some of my takeaways were: